CrazyDumpling/CDR_CIKM2023/README.md

 numpy version: 1.21.2

+## Reference

-We follow the previous studies, which is shown below:
+We follow the previous study, which is shown below:

 ```
 @inproceedings{li2023stabledr,